TA

 Salesforce is the default enterprise CRM, but the sticker price hides the real cost.
 Only Starter Suite ($25/seat/month) can be billed monthly.
 Pro Suite ($100/seat) and everything above it are annual-only with no published month-to-month rate, and most sales teams end up at Enterprise ($175/seat) or higher once they need the full Agentforce AI suite, which climbs to $350-550/seat.
 The free plan caps at 2 users, so it barely counts as a real option, and most Enterprise-tier rollouts need an in-house admin or implementation partner to set up custom objects, workflows, and Apex code on top of the license.

-The six alternatives below fit different jobs, not one universal swap.
-HubSpot is the closest match if you want marketing, sales, and service unified on one shared contact record without Salesforce's admin overhead.
+The four alternatives below fit different jobs, not one universal swap.
+HubSpot is the closest match if you want marketing, sales, and service unified on one shared contact record without Salesforce's admin overhead, though its standard $20/seat/month Starter rate (a limited-time new-customer promo drops it to $7/seat billed annually) still undercuts Salesforce's $25/seat Starter Suite.
 Zoho CRM covers similar ground to Salesforce's own automation and forecasting at roughly a third of the per-seat price.
 Pipedrive and Close both drop the platform ambitions and focus on a fast sales pipeline, one built around a visual kanban board, the other around outbound calling.
-ActiveCampaign and Brevo lean toward marketing automation with a CRM attached, a fit if Salesforce's split between Sales Cloud and Marketing Cloud never felt necessary.
 Match the alternative to what you actually use Salesforce for, not its name recognition.

 Salesforce alternatives compared